chengrcli/bootstrap/readme.md

         - Edit the /etc/default/grub file and configure the GRUB_CMDLINE_LINUX option.
 Delete the rhgb quiet and add console=tty0 console=ttyS0,115200n8 to the option.
         - Run `grub2-mkconfig -o /boot/grub2/grub.cfg` to save changes
     - install `rsync`
-- shutdown VM then we get the qcow2 img `ivmdisk.img`
+- shutdown VM then we get the qcow2 img `ivmdisk.img`, need to rename it to name `box.img`
 - create metadata.json
     ```json
     {